oxequa/flutter_cache_image/README.md

 ## How to use

-CacheImage can be used with any widget that requires an image as ImageProvider.
-Check example app for a live sample.
+Cache Image can be used with any widget that support an ImageProvider.

 ``` dart
 Image(